-Horizon Actuarial Services, LLC (Horizon Actuarial) is writing to make you aware of a data privacy incident that may affect the privacy of some of your information.
+Horizon Actuarial Services, LLC (Horizon Actuarial) is writing to make your minor child aware of a data privacy incident that may affect the privacy of some of their information.
 Horizon Actuarial provides technical and actuarial consulting services for benefit plans in the United States.
-You are receiving this letter because you or your family member are or were a participant in, or had contributions made on your behalf to, the following benefit plan(s): <<b2b\text\3 (Benefit Plan/Data Owner)>><<b2b\text\4 (Benefit Plan/Data Owner cont.)>> (the "Fund").
-Information about you was provided by the Fund to Horizon Actuarial for business and compliance reasons.
-This letter provides details of the incident, our response, and resources available to you to help protect your information, should you feel it is appropriate to do so.
+Your minor child is receiving this letter because they are or were a participant, beneficiary, or dependent in, or had contributions made on their behalf to, the following benefit plan(s): <<b2b_text_3 (Benefit Plan/Data Owner)>><<b2b_text_4 (Benefit Plan/Data Owner cont.)>> (collectively, the "Fund").
+Information was provided to Horizon Actuarial for business and compliance reasons.
+This letter provides details of the incident, our response, and resources available to you to help protect your minor child's information, should you feel it is appropriate to do so.
 If you have any questions about this notice, please contact us at the number listed below under "For more information."
-We ask that you direct your questions to that number and refrain from calling your Fund administrator.
+Do not call your Fund administrator.